 Certain specialty prescription drugs require prior authorization (approval in advance) from Medica in order to be covered.
-These medications are shown on Medica's Drug List with the abbreviation "PA."
-Medica's Drug List is available to providers, including designated specialty pharmacies.
+These prescription drugs are shown on the Drug List with the abbreviation "PA."
+The Drug List is available to providers, including designated specialty pharmacies.
 Please see Prior authorization in Referrals and Prior Authorization for more information about prior authorization requirements and processes.
-Your network provider who prescribes the drug should initiate the prior authorization process.
-You must contact Member Services to request prior authorization for drugs prescribed by a non-network provider.
-You will pay the entire cost of the drug received if you do not meet Medica's authorization criteria.
+Your network provider who prescribes the prescription drug should initiate the prior authorization process.
+You must contact Member Services to request prior authorization for prescription drugs prescribed by a non-network provider.
+You will pay the entire cost of the prescription drug received if you do not meet Medica's prior authorization criteria.